Batteries are the lifeline to substations, providing backup power. I’m going to go over a typical substation battery sizing calculation.

 6) Charging voltage: To maintain optimal battery performance, it’s important to use the correct charging voltage limits.
 A low voltage limit can cause poor battery performance and sulfation buildup on the negative battery plate.
 On the other hand, a high voltage limit can improve performance, but it can also cause grid corrosion to form on the positive battery plate.

-It’s crucial the battery charger applies the appropriate voltage to a fully charged battery to prevent overcharging and avoid any potential damage.
+It’s super important that your battery charger applies the appropriate voltage to a fully charged battery.
+This way, you’ll avoid overcharging and any potential damage.

 Substation battery sizing calculation wrap up

 Do you have any substation battery sizing tips?
-In what other systems have you seen batteries provide backup to the main power source?
+Where else have you seen batteries providing backup to the main power source?

 clear explanation with example